 NIH: National Cancer Institute

-- Breast Reconstruction and Prosthesis (Susan G. Komen for the Cure) - PDF Available in Spanish
+- Breast Reconstruction or Prosthesis after Mastectomy (Susan G. Komen for the Cure) - PDF

-- Risks of Breast Implants (Food and Drug Administration)
+- Risks and Complications of Breast Implants (Food and Drug Administration)

-- Should I Have Breast Reconstruction?
-(American Cancer Society)
+- Should I Get Breast Reconstruction Surgery?
+(American Cancer Society) Also in Spanish

 - What to Expect After Breast Reconstruction Surgery (American Cancer Society)